jerryhgladinet/docs/user_web/source/chapter7.rst

 Users and Files
 #################

-After you clicked into the "management console", you will be in the dashboard for the tenant.
+After you enter the "management console", you will be in the dashboard for the tenant.
 When you are at the dashboard, the top two objects to manage are users **(1)** and folders **(2)**.
 If you are using an Active Directory for importing users and permissions you can connect to your Active Directory by clicking the wrench icon **(3)**.

 .. figure:: _static/image_s7_1_1.png
     :align: center